sepiariver/auth0/README.md

 ## Description
 This initial pre-release version is the most basic integration.
 The auth0.login Snippet calls the Auth0 API using the credentials you provide.
 Once Auth0 identifies a User by their email address, AND IF a modUser already exists with that email, the auth0.login Snippet adds the chosen MODX Context(s) to the User's session.

-As of version 0.5.x, optionally create modUser records and sync with Auth0.
+This package does not create nor modify modUser records.
+Please see considerations below.

 You can read the blog post [here](https://www.sepiariver.ca/blog/modx-web/auth0-for-modx-cms/).